Analysis of tensor approximation schemes for continuous functions: Introduction

 Tensor methods are usually analyzed as low-rank approximations to a full {\em discrete tensor\/} of data with respect to the $\ell_2$-norm or Frobenius-norm.
 In this respective, they can be seen as compression methods which may avoid the curse of dimensionality, which is inherent in the full tensor representation.
+The main tool for studying tensor compression schemes is the so-called {\em tensor-rank\/}, compare \cite{Falco1,Falco2,Hack}.
 Thus, instead of $\mathcal{O}(N^n)$ storage, as less as $\mathcal{O}(nNr^3)$ or even only $\mathcal{O}(nNr^2)$ storage is needed, where $N$ denotes the number of data points in one coordinate direction, $n$ denotes the dimension of the tensor under consideration and $r$ denotes the respective tensor rank of the data.
 The cost complexity of the various algorithms working with sparse tensor representations is correspondingly reduced and working in a sparse tensor format allows to alleviate or to completely break the curse of dimension for suitable tensor data classes, i.e., for sufficiently small $r$.

 However, the question where the tensor data stem from and the issue of the accuracy of the full tensor approximation, i.e., the discretization error of the full tensor itself and its relation to the error of a subsequent low-rank tensor approximation, is usually not adequately addressed.\footnote{We are only aware of \cite{BD1,BD2,M16,SU}, where this question has been considered so far.} Instead, only the approximation property of a low-rank tensor scheme with respect to the full tensor data is considered.
 But the former question is important since it clearly makes no sense to derive a tensor approximation with an error that is substantially smaller than the error which is already inherent in the full tensor data due to some discretization process for a continuous high-dimensional function which stems from some certain function class.